 It's a 4/5 Sticks & Spoons Recommendation to visit!

-The concept with Boat Noodles or "guay diow rua" in Thai is to serve bite sized noodle dishes in tiny bowls.
-From the beginning they were served in that size due to be able to eat and travel the canals in traditional boats at the same time.
+The concept with Boat Noodles or "guay diow rua" in Thai is to serve bite-sized noodle dishes in tiny bowls.
+From the beginning, they were served in that size due to being able to eat and travel the canals in traditional boats at the same time.
 The vendors used to sell them on the water.
-Nowdays, many of the restaurants serve Boat Noodles in bigger portions but we were lucky to find one using the more traditional sizes.
+Nowadays, many restaurants serve Boat Noodles in bigger portions but we were lucky to find one using the more traditional sizes.

-The best thing with Boat Noodles is that they're cheap!
-Each taste costs from 10-25 baht and they are packed with flavour and taste.
+The best thing about Boat Noodles is that they're cheap!
+Each taste costs from 10-25 baht and they are packed with flavor and taste.
 So we obviously eat a lot of them!

 Boat Noodles in Bangkok is a 4/5 Sticks & Spoons Recommendation!

 Also, remember to enjoy the small things in life!